rejsafranko/SolarSenseIoT/README.md

-# SolarSense: Solar Panel Monitoring System
+# SolarSense: Solar Panel Dirt Notification
 The SolarSense project aims to streamline the detection and notification of dirty solar panels using a combined IoT and machine learning (ML) solution.
 It leverages a Raspberry Pi camera to capture images, runs a trained ML model locally to detect panel cleanliness, and sends an alert via AWS SNS, AWS Lambda and AWS IoT using MQTT if cleaning is required.

 ## Table of Contents